Effective Date: April 21, 2022

 The Sites do not respond to “do not track” signals or other similar mechanisms.

 As a general principle, we keep data in personally-identifiable form only for as long as necessary to achieve the purposes for which it is being processed (subject to our reasonable archive, backup, and research practices).
-In practice, that generally means we may retain your Personal Information (i) for as long as your account remains active; (ii) for as long as you continue to do business with us; or (iii) for as long as we are required to by applicable law.
+In practice, that generally means we may retain your Personal Information (i) for as long as your account remains active; (ii) for as long as you continue to do business with us; or (iii) for as long as we are required or permitted to by applicable law.
 When your account becomes inactive (as determined by us in our sole discretion), or if you cease doing business with us, we may retain your Personal Information for an additional period for our reasonable archive and backup purposes.
 The duration of our retention of your Personal Information may be set forth more specifically in our written agreement(s) with you, or our applicable Terms of Service or other legal terms.
 At all times, both while you are an active Customer, Practitioner, Respondent, or other registered user and thereafter, we may retain Assessment responses and other data in non-personally-identifiable format for as long as the information is needed for our research, statistical analysis, product development, or other commercial purposes.

 We follow generally-accepted industry standards to protect Personal Information, both during transmission and once we receive it.
 We use administrative, physical, and technical measures designed to protect Personal Information from unauthorized access, loss, misuse, disclosure, alteration, or destruction.

-When we need to transfer information out of our firewall, we use industry-standard technological means to protect Personal Information while in transit through the Internet.
+We use industry-standard technological means to protect Personal Information while in transit through the Internet.
 We use encryption and a comprehensive authentication protocol to provide reasonable security.

 No method of transmission over the Internet, or method of electronic storage, is fully secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.